-No, the camera takes pictures of the vehicle while cross-referencing the license plate through the Stolen Vehicle System and Flock Safety Hot List.
-A second search in the California Department of Motor Vehicles database must be conducted by a deputy to identify the registered owner of the vehicle.
-Such a search requires reasonable suspicion as a deputy must have a right to know and a need to know prior to conducting such a search.
+No, the camera takes pictures of the vehicle while cross-referencing the license plate through the law enforcement databases.
+A second search in the California Department of Motor Vehicles database may only be conducted to identify the registered owner of a vehicle if a deputy has reasonable suspicion and cause to conduct a search.

-How will data be flagged for retention past the 30 days?
+How will data be flagged for retention past 30 days?

 Within the Flock portal, all data will be automatically deleted when it hits that 30-day mark on a rolling pattern.
 If there is any data tied to a case or an active investigation, it would manually be taken out of the system by an investigating deputy.
 Data and images manually downloaded are treated as evidence and subject to laws, policies, and procedures that govern their use.